Russian River Valley AVA

 John Harris tends to the production side of the business and Bob Shepherd to the company’s sales and marketing efforts.
 Both spend a good deal of their time on the road promoting Amici Cellars.

-The entity is also extremely proud of their Reserve and Vineyard-Designated programs that produce small lots of limited production wines, usually around the 150 case level.
-This month's Amici 2017 Reserve Pinot Noir falls into that category and provides an excellent example of outsourced fruit from the fabled Russian River Valley of Sonoma County.
+The entity is also extremely proud of their Reserve and vineyard designated programs that produce small lots of limited production wines, usually around the 150 case level.
+This month’s Amici 2018 Charles Heintz Vineyard Chardonnay falls into that category and provides an excellent example of outsourced fruit from what Robert Parker calls “one of the great Grand Cru Chardonnay sites in California.”

 The winemaking team at Amici Cellars is something quite unusual, given there are two noted winemakers involved with the operation.
 Tony Biagi, the highly-credentialed Napa Valley winemaker (Clos Du Val, Paraduxx Winery, PlumpJack Winery, Sinegal Estate and CADE Estate) is considered the lead winemaker and handles most of the Napa Valley winemaking.
-Jesse Fox, another noted winemaker (Harlan Estate, Ram's Gate Winery) has also traveled abroad with stints in Argentina and New Zealand to his credit.
-He makes most of the additional AVA selections for Amici Cellars.
+Jesse Fox, another noted winemaker (Harlan Estate, Ram’s Gate Winery) has also traveled abroad with stints in Argentina and New Zealand to his credit.
+He makes most of the additional AVA selections for Amic Cellars.
 Both employ different styles of winemaking and each has found great success.
-Biagi's wines tend to be big, bold examples of near-perfect Napa Valley fruit, while Fox's selections tend to be smoother, more methodical and statistical, perfect combinations for the likes of the problematic Pinot Noir varietal.
+Biagi’s wines tend to be big, bold examples of near-perfect Napa Valley fruit, while Fox’s selections tend to be more methodical and statistical, which works well for the likes of the problematic Pinot Noir varietal.
+They have the privilege of making wines from legendary Northern California growers and together they have created an outstanding portfolio of elegant, balanced and expressive wines.

 The Amici Cellars label is simplicity itself and speaks well of the winery’s intent.
 “Since wine is the only beverage that is meant to be shared among friends, we intended that the label be about the place itself without any gimmicks.
 The wine business is all about terroir, at least at our winery’s level,” concluded Melissa Devore.
 “We believe we’ve honored that concept.”